EMachad0/dontnote/README.md

 4. Install packages locally with `yarn install`

-5. Run `husky install`, this makes so prettier is executed before commits
+5. Run `yarn husky install`, this makes so prettier is executed before commits

 6. Profit!